CodeMind: Evaluating Large Language Models for Code Reasoning: Empirical Evaluation

 Table~\ref{tab:agreement_prog_tasks} illustrates the performance of the LLMs in repairing the bugs and code reasoning tasks (for \deepseek and \codellama, we selected the best-performing model in the family).
 The Venn diagrams in Figure \ref{fig:rq5-venn} also visualize the successful cases under different tasks, emphasizing the unique cases and overlaps.
-We can see that \textbf{\gptf and \gemini are capable of making correct predictions on all four tasks on $62.80\%$ and $59.76\%$ of \heval programs, respectively.
-However, there is less overlap in other LLMs}: for example, only $5.49\%$ programs fall into the overlap of four tasks for \codellama-Inst-34b.
-Despite the overlap, there are always unique problems in which the model can only produce correct predictions on the code reasoning task but fails on Bug Repair or vice versa.
+We can see that \textbf{\claude, \omini, \dsr are capable of making correct predictions on all four tasks on \major{$90.44\%$}, $80.25\%$, and $77.07\%$ of \heval problems, respectively.} However, there is less overlap in other LLMs, especially those open-access non-reasoning models: for example, only $5.73\%$ programs fall into the overlap of four tasks for \codellama-Inst-34b.
+These results show that \textbf{prior to reasoning models, which are specifically trained to bring the reasoning process into problem solving, there was no meaningful association between the abilities of the models in code reasoning tasks and bug repair.} However, reasoning-enabled models, although not specifically trained for \name reasoning tasks, not only excel in them, but also incorporate explicit and implicit code reasoning into problem solving for other programming tasks.

-To better understand the agreement and disagreement between code reasoning tasks and bug repair, we investigated instances where models (1) succeeded in Bug Repair and all the code reasoning tasks and (2) succeeded in Bug Repair but failed on all the code reasoning tasks.
-Figure~\ref{fig:rq5-all-correct} presents an example from \gptf where it correctly incorporates code reasoning to fix the bug.
-Note that our prompting strategy instructs the LLMs to simulate the execution of the program step by step, providing us with an opportunity to examine this in LLMs.
-Without such instructions, even frontier LLMs did not perform the step-by-step thinking about the execution to incorporate the thinking into the bug repair problem.

-Figure~\ref{fig:rq5-all-correct} shows an example where \gptf succeeds in the BR and all other reasoning tasks.
-The bug in Figure~\ref{fig:rq5-all-correct}-a is located on line $5$, i.e., the code only handles even numbers and neglects the odd numbers, failing to implement the requirement expressed by the natural language specification in Figure~\ref{fig:rq5-all-correct}-b.
-Figures~\ref{fig:rq5-all-correct}-d,e, and g show that \gptf can correctly conduct \IER, \SR, and \CR.
-In the step-by-step reasoning (Figure~\ref{fig:rq5-all-correct}-f), we can see that \gptf can correctly fix the bug after simulating the execution process of the buggy code using the provided error-revealing tests.
+These results also raise a question: \emph{if an LLM, reasoning or non-reasoning, succeeds in bug repair without success in reasoning, what could be the reasons?} To that end, we performed a quantitative analysis of successful Bug Repair (BR) predictions across all evaluated LLMs categorized in two groups: (a) problems where the LLM fails all three code-reasoning tasks (“All Incorrect” in Table~\ref{tab:correct_br}), and (b) problems where the LLM fails one or two of them (“At least one Incorrect” in Table~\ref{tab:correct_br}).
+For category (b), we randomly sample instances for each LLM at a $95\%$ confidence level for manual inspection and report the number of sampled cases in Table~\ref{tab:correct_br} (column “\#Sampling”).
+We observed that, in $45.00\%$ and $39.58\%$ of the manually inspected cases from categories (a) and (b), the success in BR was due to natural language shortcuts and lucky hallucinations.